 New York City doesn’t just have one “gay neighborhood.”
 Sure, there’s Hell’s Kitchen and Chelsea - but this city is all just kind of gay everywhere.
 No matter where in the city you find yourself, you’re never too far from people in full mesh, studs in suits, drag queens and kings, club kids, and leather daddies.
 Which is why you won’t just find LGBTQ bars on this guide, but also spots that host LGBTQ nights and events.

-You’ll also find neighborhood hangs, bars that are great on weeknights, spots for the best local drag in the world, places to dance, and clubs for a big night out.
-Or just somewhere to find your people in this big, queer, loud, gay city.
-Here are 30 of our favorite LGBTQ spots across NYC.
+After a challenging year for this city’s LGBTQ spots, we’re highlighting everything from neighborhood hangs and bars that are great on weeknights to spots for the best local drag in the world and clubs for a big night out.
+In other words, it’s a refresher on all the places you can find your people in this big, newly reopened, queer city.
+Here are 25 of our favorite LGBTQ spots across NYC.

-You can show up to Club Cumming on any given night and get something different: open mic night, drag show, musical comedy, or celebrity appearances (Adele, Jennifer Lawrence, and Emma Stone have all been there recently).
-Don’t let the super popular, overcrowded 8pm shows discourage you from trying to get in here.
-It might just look like a tiny East Village dive, but it’s actually a place where anything is possible - you could come at 11pm on a Sunday and make a bunch of new drag queen friends, or end up singing Bohemian Rhapsody with a bunch of shirtless men while one accompanies you on the piano.
+You can show up to Club Cumming on any given night and get something different: open mic night, drag show, musical comedy, or celebrity appearances.
+But don’t let the popular, overcrowded 8pm shows discourage you from trying to get in here.
+While it looks like just another tiny East Village dive bar, it’s actually a place where anything is possible - you could come at 11pm on a Sunday and make a bunch of new drag queen friends, or end up singing Bohemian Rhapsody with a bunch of shirtless men while one accompanies you on the piano.

 Stonewall Inn feels historic right when you walk in.
-This is due to its huge significance in launching the gay rights movement, but also because they probably haven’t renovated in several decades.
-There’s a long bar on the ground floor that’s lower-key and divey, and upstairs you’ll find a small stage for drag shows and a bit more energy.
-It’s by no mean’s anyone’s go-to for a wild night out, but if you’ve never been to Stonewall, it’s definitely worth making a trip.
+That’s due, in part, to the fact Marsha P. Johnson and Sylvia Rivera resisted a police raid here, effectively launching the gay rights movement in 1969.
+But also because they probably haven’t renovated in several decades.
+There’s a long bar on the ground floor that’s more divey, and upstairs you’ll find a small stage for drag shows and a bit more energy.
+It’s by no means anyone’s go-to for a wild night out, but if you’ve never been to Stonewall, it’s definitely worth making a trip.
 And it’s still definitely the most fun you’ll have at a New York City Landmark.

 If you find yourself asking why do they have both disco balls AND paper lanterns, you’re not understanding the true appeal of Industry Bar.
 Is it gaudy?
 Yes.
 But if a gay bar is too sharply dressed, can you really trust its true intentions?
 Who really financed this place, anyway?
 At Industry Bar, there’s no question about that.
 Saturdays are the right night to be here - it’s a great, energetic crowd with very high odds of meeting someone new.